 - Emergency operating records - list of UM recovery staff, system backups, emergency preparedness plans

 - Rights and interests records - payroll records

 Establishing and maintaining a vital records program takes time, labor, and money.
 Vital records should be restricted to those records that really are crucial for start-up of operations after a disaster occurs.

 Other points to remember:

 A small percentage of business records are vital, that is, essential to emergency functioning and to business continuance, and are difficult or impossible to replace.
-The Association of Records Managers and Administrators, Inc. (ARMA) and the National Archives and Records Administration (NARA) estimates that in most organizations, only 1-10% of their records are deemed vital.
+ARMA International and the National Archives and Records Administration (NARA) estimates that in most organizations, only 1-10% of their records are deemed vital.
 Some units may have no vital records.

 The length of time the records are kept (retention) does not necessarily indicate that a record is vital, nor does a record designated as vital always remain vital.